-You will receive a SelectHealth Medicare flexible benefits Mastercard®.
-There is a combined allowance every year that helps you cover out-of-pocket expenses on the following:
+You will receive a SelectHealth Medicare flexible benefits Mastercard® There is an allowance every year that helps you cover out-of-pocket expenses on the following:

 - Fitness Benefits include gym membership, fitness center, or health club.
-Golf greens fees, ski lift passes and exercise classes. - Health Education classes and services include formal health education programs if they are provided by a certified health educator or qualified licensed health professional and if they are composed of interactive sessions that primarily provide health information, encourage enrollees' adoption of healthy behaviors, build skills to enhance enrollees' self-care capabilities, and align with the overall goal to improve participants' healthy weight management programs.
+Golf greens fees, ski lift passes and exercise classes. - Health Education classes and services include formal health education programs if they are provided by a certified health educator or qualified licensed health professional and if they are composed of interactive sessions that primarily provide health information, encourage enrollees' adoption of healthy behaviors, build skills to enhance enrollees' self-care capabilities, and align with the overall goal to improve participants' healthy weight management programs. - o Health education services not covered under this plan: alternative or holistic education services. - Nutritional services include individual or group sessions or other fully interactive counseling services of a licensed dietician or other licensed professional with specialization and expertise in nutrition and diet.
+Weight management programs covered under Wellness Your